 Sightseeing in Greece calls for practical clothes.
 You can’t explore ancient sites like Knossos and the Acropolis wearing flip-flops.

-For sightseeing in Greece I’d recommend light trousers, flat closed toe shoes and layered tops, particularly if visiting in Spring.
+For sightseeing in Greece I’d recommend light trousers or dresses, flat closed toe shoes and layered tops, particularly if visiting in Spring.

 When we visited the Ancient city of Aptera in Crete in April, the sun came out and we were instantly hot.
 Layers came off quickly but then went on again just as fast beside Lake Kournas at the base of the White Mountains, which were still capped with snow.